 - How often do you feel anxious or depressed?

-- Have your symptoms caused problems in your career and your personal relationships?
+- Have your symptoms caused problems in your work or your personal relationships?

 - Have you ever thought about harming yourself or others?